Health Plan of San Joaquin Hosts Two Trainings for Opioids Treatment for HPSJ’s Provider Network

 - (3 hours live) Saturday, March 9, 2:00 PM – 5:15 PM (PT)

-Presenter Brian Hurley, MD, MBA, DFASAM, will review the Providers Clinical Support System (PCSSS) MAT Waiver Training sponsored by the American Academy of Addiction Psychiatry (AAAP).
+Presenter Brian Hurley, MD, MBA, DFASAM, will review the Providers Clinical Support System (PCSS) MAT Waiver Training sponsored by the American Academy of Addiction Psychiatry (AAAP).
 The link to the remaining 3.75 hours of online training will be emailed to attendees following the March 9th event.

 Dr. Hurley also represents State Targeted Response Technical Assistance (STR-TA) & UCLA Integrated Substance Abuse Programs to train providers in treating pain and opioid use disorder (OUD).